 I had the chance to speak to Shevaun Pope, an experienced music theatre performer who is currently undertaking a degree in speech pathology.
 You can keep up to date with Shevaun’s singing adventures through her Instagram here

-You have performed in many music theatre productions, not just the traditional musicals from the 1950s and 1960s, but also in many newly-composed musicals.
+You have performed in many music theatre productions, not only traditional musicals from the 1950s and 1960s, but also many newly-composed musicals.
 How do the two styles compare, do you have a preference for a certain style of music theatre?

-I don’t have a preference of musical styles, but I recently played Mabel in Pirates of Penzance and I absolutely loved performing those beautiful soprano songs!
+I don’t have a preference for certain musical styles, but I recently played Mabel in Pirates of Penzance and I absolutely loved performing those beautiful soprano songs!

-When did you realise that you wanted to study and pursue speech therapy?
+When did you realise that you wanted to pursue speech therapy?

-I realised I wanted to study speech therapy when I discovered my love for voice and vocal technique during my singing lessons towards the end of my high school studies.
-I got to a point in my training when I was just craving information on how the voice worked and how I could change my voice to create certain sounds.
+I realised I wanted to study speech therapy when I discovered my love for vocal techniques towards the end of my high school studies.
+I got to the point in my vocal training where I was just craving information on how the voice worked and how I could change my voice to create certain sounds.
 I was lucky to have such inspiring vocal teachers throughout high school who constantly challenged me to develop my voice and learn more about my own voice and how I use it.